Scientists studying the health benefits of saunas have discovered that they may even provide tinnitus relief. Here’s why they think it works…

 Try safely enjoying a post-workout sauna, or a stress-relief sauna a few times a week and you may also find tinnitus relief!

-Many gyms, pools, YMCAs, senior centers and community centers have a sauna room, so call and ask about them.
+Many gyms, pools, YMCAs, senior centers, and community centers have a sauna room, so call and ask about them.
 If your town doesn’t have one, this might be a great home improvement project to consider.
-Operating a home sauna isn’t as expensive as it sounds: a small sauna for two to three people can cost about 12 cents an hour (including heat-up time).

 The high heat makes sauna safety a real issue – and some people with serious health concerns should not use the sauna.
 So, please ask your doctor before trying it, and always follow these sauna safety practices: